-While you can never control (or know) what your users see, you can follow these simple rules.
+While you can never control (or know) what your users see, you can follow these simple rules:

 Do: Use Color with Another Cue to Show Emphasis or Differences

 Color should never be the sole means of conveying information.
-If you color code your document (e.g., “things highlighted in blue are my responses to your questions,”) a certain segment of your readers will have difficulty finding the new information.
-Screen readers don’t offer a way to search by color, and people in or with a wide variety of conditions and in certain environments won’t be able to see the difference either.
+If you colour code your document (e.g., “things highlighted in blue are my responses to your questions,”) a certain segment of your readers will have difficulty finding the new information.
+Screen readers don’t offer a way to search by colour, and people in or with a wide variety of conditions and in certain environments won’t be able to see the difference either.

 This includes people who:

-- Are color blind
+- Are colour blind